swfiua/gotu/docs/abhot.rst

 indication that quasars were an earlier stage of the evolution of the universe, and hence very much further away.

-Back to *gotu*.
-Rourke shows how quasars could in fact be relatively close, low power objects, where the emitted radiation is red-shifted due to the intense gravitational field, in accordance with general relativity.
+Fast forward to today, and Rourke shows how quasars could in fact be relatively close, low power objects, where the emitted radiation is red-shifted due to the intense gravitational field, in accordance with general relativity.

+Hawking's worked in theoretical physics, focussing on quantum theories of gravity, and much of the book focusses on quantum effects and notes similarities between the event horizon of a black hole and the big bang singularity.